 We can have the JWT support from the django-rest-framework-jwt project for the Django REST framework.

 For us, the REST API is very important.
 We use it to integrate Pulp with Jenkins for Continuous Integration.

 We currently use cert-based auth for connections from our continuous integration environment, managed by Jenkins.

 JWT is also usable.

 Also, with REST, we can build a RESTful WebUI on top: https://github.com/marmelab/ng-admin.git (Basic Auth and JWT are supported)

-#26 Updated by ttereshc about 4 years ago
+#26 Updated by ttereshc over 4 years ago

 authentication proposal https://www.redhat.com/archives/pulp-dev/2016-September/msg00049.html

-#37 Updated by ttereshc about 4 years ago
+#37 Updated by ttereshc over 4 years ago

 - Status changed from ASSIGNED to CLOSED - CURRENTRELEASE